 Potential market responses to the needs identified by the ISO in a Needs Assessment or the RSP

+Public Policy Transmission Studies, including the criteria and assumptions for such studies along with Public Policy Solicitations

 The PAC, with assistance of and in coordination with the ISO, serves also to identify and prioritize requests for Economic Studies to be performed by the ISO, and provides input and feedback to the ISO concerning the conduct of Economic Studies, including criteria and assumptions for such studies.

-Based on input and feedback from PAC to the ISO, the ISO refers to the appropriate NEPOOL technical committees, including but not limited to, the Markets, Reliability and Transmission Committees, issues and concerns identified by the PAC for further investigation and consideration.
+Based on input and feedback from PAC to the ISO, the ISO refers to the appropriate NEPOOL technical committees, including but not limited to, the Markets, Reliability and Transmission Committees, on issues and concerns identified by the PAC for further investigation and consideration.

 Membership

-The PAC is open to any entity, including state regulators or agencies.
-A regional state committee or similarly situated entity, as specified in Attachment N of the ISO Tariff, may designate a member to the Planning Advisory Committee.
-NESCOE currently fills this role in New England
+The PAC is open to any entity, including State regulators or agencies and NESCOE, as specified in Attachment N of the ISO Tariff, and may designate a member to the Planning Advisory Committee.

 Meeting Notification, Frequency and Materials